circularfashion

 If waste is the byproduct of a fashion industry based on an overproduction pattern, consumers play an active part, too.
 Indeed, they contribute to this environmental disaster with their consumption habits.
 Perhaps years ago, information was lacking, but now it’s everywhere!
 Everyone can understand the downside of cheap clothing.

-The land of waste Read More »
+The Land Of Waste Read More »

 A circular vision from the Paris Haute Couture Week